 While a federal law passed in 1998 mandated that all private insurers cover breast reconstruction after a mastectomy as well as any symmetry procedures necessary on the opposite breast, not every woman who has a mastectomy is a surgical candidate for reconstruction.
 While many procedures are performed to save a woman’s life or to cure disease, breast reconstruction is performed to improve the quality of life and is an elective procedure.
 Because it is an elective procedure, every physician and patient has to be mindful of the risk vs. benefit ratio.
-Patients who have advanced or metastatic disease may not be a candidate for breast reconstruction.
+Patients who have the advanced or metastatic disease may not be a candidate for breast reconstruction.
 Other women may not be candidates because of their overall medical condition – diseases such as heart disease, diabetes, or morbid obesity can significantly increase surgical risks to the point where the risks outweigh the benefits of breast reconstruction.
 Another situation where the risks outweigh the benefits is in individuals who are actively smoking cigarettes or using nicotine-containing products.

 2. Now you can finally get the large breasts that you always wanted.

 Many women may view this as an opportunity – when battling an illness, we are all encouraged to fight, and one way to fight is to stand up in defiance.
 One of my patients has a t-shirt that reads, “ Yes, these are fake.
 The real ones nearly killed me.”
 Unfortunately, while we can create a breast mound with a tissue expander and an implant, we can’t always predict or guarantee that a patient will achieve a particular breast size.
 There are many limiting factors to how big a patient can be after reconstruction; and sometimes these factors are patient-related, while other times, they may be medically related.
 For example, some women don’t tolerate the expansion process well because it can be painful; some women will elect to stop expansion because of the pain and discomfort.
-Another reason that expansion may need to be stopped is because the skin is getting too thin.
+Another reason that expansion may need to be stopped is that the skin is getting too thin.
 Think of the spandex that is pulled so tight, it becomes transparent.
 The same process can happen to your skin.
 And finally, there are limits to the size of the implants that are available.

 It is also important to remember that a breast reconstructed with an implant will not look like a breast augmentation.
 Women who have a breast augmentation, have a breast implant that is placed behind breast tissue to increase the size of the breast – no tissue has been removed.
-A woman who has a breast reconstruction in Oklahoma with an implant has had her breast removed, so the reconstructed breast will look like an implant more so than a breast.
+A woman who has breast reconstruction in Oklahoma with an implant has had her breast removed, so the reconstructed breast will look like an implant more so than a breast.